swiftlang/swift-evolution/proposals/0300-continuation.md

 code that uses techniques such as completion callbacks and delegate methods to respond to events.
-Asynchronous tasks can suspend themselves on **continuations** which synchronous code can then capture and invoke to resume the task in response to an event
+Asynchronous tasks can suspend themselves on **continuations** which synchronous code can then capture and invoke to resume the task in response to an event.

 Swift-evolution thread: